Plus, you may choose to be notified when my new book launches, "The Joy of Writing Journal: Spark Your Creativity in 8 Minutes a Day"!

 Looking for a few ways to have more impact with your foreword?

 * Start the foreword with a “hook” that draws readers in.
-A brief story can provide a compelling hook.
+As mentioned, a brief story can provide a compelling hook.
 Other hooks can include counterintuitive information or something that piques the reader’s curiosity.

 * Establish your own credibility around this particular subject, including any leadership roles you have played.
 If you’re a celebrity and your connection is your own experience or that of a loved one (i.e. you overcame your scrapbooking addiction, or your sister lost her home because of her scrapbooking addiction), share that (as long as you have your sister’s permission).
 Do this in a way that highlights the contents of this particular book and how it can help readers.

 * A conversational tone can help draw readers in.